2br-2b/Free-online-board-card-games/README.md

 In using these services, if you don't want to provide your actual email address, use [a proxy address](https://anonaddy.com/) or [a temporary email address](https://10minutemail.com/).
 I would suggest using one of these so that you don't have to give your actual email address.

+Also, as a warning, official apps often contain in-app purchases or other microtransactions.
+I'm only including games you can play for free, but official games usually only let you play for a limited amount of time/play a limited number of games per day.

 If you have any you would like added, make a pull request or start an issue!

 For fellow programmers: a * at the end of the line means that the game/website is open-source.